Puberty in girlsWell child - puberty in girls; Development - puberty in girls; Menstruation - puberty in girls; Breast development - puberty in girls

 Know that you are going through a growth spurt.

-You haven't grown this much since you were a baby.
-You might grow 2 to 4 inches in a year.
+You have not grown this much since you were a baby.
+You might grow 2 to 4 inches (5 to 10 centimeters) in a year.
 When you are done going through puberty, you will be almost as tall as you will be when you are a grown up.
 Your feet may be the first to grow.
 They seem really big at first, but you will grow into them.

 Expect Lots of Body Changes